 What Could Be Improved:

-- Powder may require extra dissolving in cold water
+- Powder may need extra dissolving in cold water

 5. Resolve Ultra Pet Odor and Stain Remover Spray